-The School of Modern Languages offers the following Master's programmes, which can be taken either full-time (one year) or part-time (two years).
+The School of Modern Languages offers the following Master's programmes, which can be taken either full-time (one year), part-time (two years).
 Translation students also have the option of part-time study over three years:

 The School of Modern Languages welcomes applications for postgraduate degrees by research.
 In addition to research topics focusing on single language areas, we actively encourage interdisciplinary research that cuts across languages or other intellectual disciplines in the Faculty of Arts.
 Joint supervision may be provided.

 See our school research clusters for more information on how our research activity is focused within Modern Languages.

 As an Arts student at Bristol, you will also benefit from a postgraduate skills training programme, which allows you to extend your range of academic and professional skills.
 You may also be given the chance at an appropriate stage to teach undergraduates, and you will be offered training for this purpose, leading to formal accreditation.

 Between 70 and 80 per cent of our students find graduate-level employment within six months of graduation.
 Career prospects »